 On the concert stage, Ms. Trost has triumphed as a soloist in works by Bach, Beethoven, Brahms, Carcani, Fauré, Handel, Haydn, Kraft, Mendelssohn, Monteverdi, Mozart, Rossini, Schnittke, Schubert, Schumann, Strauss, Stravinsky, Szymanowski, Verdi, Vivaldi, and Wagner.
 As a recitalist, she has explored and performed an unusually wide range of repertoire from the canon of traditional song literature, as well as 21st Century contemporary classical song literature.
 A champion of American music, Ms. Trost was honored to premiere Judith Cloud’s Four Songs of the Heart in 2009.
 This cycle, based on poems by Kathleen Raine, was written specifically for Ms. Trost and critically acclaimed pianist Arlene Shrut, with whom Ms. Trost frequently collaborates.

 As a voice teacher and master class technician, Ms. Trost has served on the faculties of the Richard Strauss Conservatory in Munich, Germany, the University of California in Santa Barbara, California, and the Brevard Music Center in Brevard, North Carolina.
 She is currently an Associate Professor of Music at The Pennsylvania State University, teaching voice and courses in song and opera literature.
 Ms. Trost earned a Bachelor of Arts degree in Music Education at Albion College in Albion, Michigan; a Master of Music degree in Applied Voice at Michigan State University; and took advanced courses at the doctoral level at the University of Southern California.
-She is a member of the National Association of Teachers of Singing, the National Opera Association, and Opera America.
+She is a member of the National Association of Teachers of Singing and the National Opera Association.